 About Us

-The W.B.
-Yeats Society of New York, a literary society, was founded June 13, 1990, on the poet’s 125th birthday, by Andrew McGowan, currently president.
+We are a literary society, founded June 13, 1990, on the poet’s 125th birthday, by Andrew McGowan, currently president.
 The Society quickly became one of New York’s largest and most ambitious organizations dedicated to the life and work of a particular writer.
 It sponsors an international poetry competition (see Awards), shares links to other Yeats-related sites, informs Americans about the Yeats International Summer School in Ireland, and assists in establishing other Yeats societies in the US.

-_____________________________________________________ _
+_

-Our Objectives
+Objectives

-To stimulate awareness of and interest in WB Yeats's life and work.
+-To stimulate awareness of and interest in WB Yeats's life and work.

-To provide information about Yeats events and organizations, particularly the Yeats International Summer School in Ireland and its sponsor, the Sligo-based Yeats Society, and other Yeats societies that, like ours, grew out of the summer school and Sligo society.
+-To provide information about Yeats events and organizations, particularly the Yeats International Summer School in Ireland and its sponsor, the Sligo-based Yeats Society, and other Yeats societies that, like ours, grew out of the summer school and Sligo society.

 Executive Board